BiruLyu/Facebook-Search/README.md

 👉🏻 **Youtube** :  https://www.youtube.com/watch?v=L-pA_FdJy6s

-In this part, I developed an iOS Mobile application, which will have following functionality:
+In this part, I developed an iOS Mobile application, which have following functionality:

 + Home screen and a slide out-menu which will provide access to the different screens such as Home,Favorites and About Me.
 + Search Results